spectralDNS/shenfun/docs/source/kuramatosivashinsky.rst

 and some arrays are required to hold the solution.
 We also create an array ``gradu``, that will be used to compute the gradient in the nonlinear term.
-Finally, the wavenumbers are collected in list ``K``.
+Finally, the wavenumbers are collected in an array ``K``.
 Here one feature is worth mentioning.
 The gradient in spectral space can be computed as ``1j*K*U_hat``.
 However, since this is an odd derivative, and we are using an even number ``N`` for the size of the domain, the highest wavenumber must be set to zero.
 This is